exxoff/veckomeny_node_api/README.md

 It's still under development.

-### API documentation
+## API documentation

 The API documentation is done using  [apidoc](https://apidocjs.com/).
 Apidoc is installed globally using NPM.
-To rebuild the documentation, run `apidoc -e node_modules` from the project root.
+To rebuild the documentation, run `apidoc -e node_modules` from the project root or just run `npm run compile:docs`.
+After compilation, the docs are available from http://localhost/docs.